Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 What if I live in a rural area?

 Verizon has the strongest rural coverage of the three major networks.
-If you're in a rural area, check Verizon's map first — and then check Visible (Verizon network) as a significantly cheaper option on the same towers.
+Check Verizon's map first — then check Visible (Verizon network) as a significantly cheaper option on the same towers.
 Avoid T-Mobile MVNOs like Mint if Verizon has better coverage in your specific location.

 ⚡ The Bottom Line